xlwings/xlwings/docs/installation.rst

 This feature requires xlwings :guilabel:`PRO`.

 .. note::
-    To get access to the functionality of xlwings PRO, you need a license key.
+    To get access to the additional functionality of xlwings PRO, you need a license key and at least xlwings v0.19.0.
 Everything under the ``xlwings.pro`` subpackage is distributed under a :ref:`commercial license <commercial_license>`.
-To get access to the xlwings PRO functionality, you must have at least xlwings 0.19.0.
-You can see available plans and pricing as well as request a trial license key via https://www.xlwings.org/trial.
+See :ref:`pro` for more details.

 To activate the license key, run the following command::